Arnas Velička

-Arnas Velička (born 10 December 1999) is a Lithuanian professional basketball player for Neptūnas Klaipėda of the Lithuanian Basketball League (LKL) and the EuroCup.
+Arnas Velička (born 10 December 1999) is a Lithuanian professional basketball player for the Brisbane Bullets of the Australian National Basketball League (NBL).
+In the Lithuanian Basketball League (LKL), Velička won a championship in 2024 and was league MVP in 2026.

 Professional career

 In 2015, after solid performance in FIBA Europe Under-16 Championship he signed with Žalgiris-2 Kaunas.
-In his first season with the team, Velička reached the finals where they lost to Sūduva Marijampolė and won silver medals.
+In his first season with the team, Velička reached the NKL finals where they lost to Sūduva Marijampolė and won silver medals.
 Velička averaged 4.7 points and 1.7 assists in 14.3 minutes per game.

 In January 2016, Velička played for Žalgiris Kaunas youth in Adidas Next Generation Tournament which was held in Kaunas.
 Velička and Isaiah Hartenstein helped the team to win and qualify for the final stage of the tournament where his team finished third in Group A and didn't qualify for the final game.
 He was selected to an All-Tournament Team, averaging 14.7 points, 8.0 assists and 4.4 rebounds in 30 minutes in 7 games of both tournaments.

-On 3 July 2016, Velička signed with FC Barcelona B of LEB Oro.
+On 3 July 2016, Velička signed with FC Barcelona B of the LEB Oro.
 From 7 to 10 September he participated in the Basketball Without Borders camp in Lohja, Finland and was named as the Overall Camp Most Valuable Player.
 On 3 February 2017, Velička was loaned to Lietkabelis Panevėžys of the Lithuanian Basketball League until the end of the 2017–18 season.
 After the 2017–18 season, Velička returned to Žalgiris Kaunas and was loaned to University of Tartu of the Estonian Basketball League for the 2018–19 season.

 On 23 June 2020, Velička signed with Champagne Châlons-Reims of the LNB Pro A. He left the club after reaching a mutual agreement to terminate the contract on 8 February 2021, and then signed with Löwen Braunschweig of the Basketball Bundesliga (BBL) for the remainder of the 2020–21 season.